Life insurance is a financial safety net for your partner, your kids, your life...Read more

 Your family depends on you

-No matter the makeup of your family, a disability for one of the breadwinners can be financially devastating.
+No matter the makeup of your family, a disability for one of the breadwinners can be financially significant.
 Unless you have another source of income sufficient to support your family, if your income stops because of disability, you could deplete your emergency savings or might not be able to keep afloat.
 When the ones you love the most are counting on you for financial support, having coverage in place can bring you tremendous peace of mind.

 Is short-term disability insurance worth it?

+So the question remains: Is short-term disability worth it?
 Short-term disability can be a financial safety net for your family when you need it most.
 If you work for a living and your household depends on your income, short-term disability could be worth the expense, if you can afford the premium.

 Your earning ability is valuable.
 In fact, it could be your most valuable asset.
 Protecting it with short-term disability insurance can be the key to getting through a rough spot.